-All Concordia students, faculty, staff and units (academic and administrative) are eligible to apply for IDF project funding.
+All Concordia students, faculty, staff and units (academic and administrative) are eligible to apply for this funding.
 Projects may be designed and/or implemented in partnership with alumni or external partners.
-For external partners who wish to apply, the Indigenous Directions Leadership Group may be able to facilitate partnership with an appropriate member of the Concordia community.

-Project must be aligned with one or more of the IDLC’s commitments outlined in the Indigenous Directions Action Plan:
+Projects must be aligned with one or more of the IDLC’s commitments outlined in the Indigenous Directions Action Plan:

-- Support and facilitate Concordia’s recruitment, admission, retention, and graduation of Indigenous learners;
+Indigenous students: Increase recruitment, admission, retention and graduation of Indigenous students

-- Support and facilitate Concordia’s recruitment and retention of Indigenous faculty and staff;
+Indigenous faculty and staff: Amplify the recruitment and retention of Indigenous faculty and staff

-- Commitment to sharing knowledge with stakeholders upon completion of project
+A demonstrated commitment to sharing knowledge with Concordia stakeholders upon completion of the project;

-- Opportunities for Indigenous students and faculty members participation and/or recruitment
+Opportunities for Indigenous students and faculty members participation, recruitment, and/or retention;

-- Capacity to raise the visibility of the Indigenous presence at the university.
+Capacity to raise the visibility of Indigenous presence at the University; and